22.3.10

 Giacomo Damiani did a very accurate analysis of thigmotropism and intertwining of vines.
 This natural strategy was then translated into a design opportunity for park infrastrucutres which take advantage of tubular structures to become environmental intensifiers.
 His work is a thesis work in Architectural design at the Faculty of Engineering, Università di Bologna, advisor: Alessio Erioli.

-Check his thesis work on his
+Check his thesis work on his blog (in italian).

 5.3.10